Christmas in the Workplace and Your Company Policies

-With Christmas fast approaching, Employers will be anxiously anticipating the inevitable fall out from the festivities.
+With the festive season fast approaching, Employers will be anxiously anticipating the inevitable effects of Christmas in the workplace.

 Now is the time to assess your company policies and make sure they are watertight and those responsible for administering them are familiar with the details.